-You will need to pay $20 per person as an entrance fee.
+You will need to pay $25 per person as an entrance fee (reduced prices for kids, students, and seniors).
 This covers the cost of maintaining the nearby area.
 However, unlike many of the other waterfalls on this list, you’ll get to go swimming in the waterfall.

 It is also one of the few places where you can go cliff-jumping.
 Since the waterfall is easy to access, it is rather crowded, but the trail is less than a mile long.

-You can also take advantage of the shuttle service, which is $10 for a single trip or $14 round-trip.
+You can also take advantage of the shuttle service, which is $10 one way.
 You can also check out the nearby Waimea Bay Beach, one of the North Shoreʻs most famous beaches!

 Waikani Falls is another one of Hawaii’s most popular waterfalls.